 - Health care associated infections, and antibiotic resistance

 The EPIET fellows can work on projects in any of these units and most often he/she will be working with several units.
 All senior epidemiologists of the five units are involved in the supervision of fellows working on their specific projects.
-In addition, the fellows often work closely with the statisticians of DMI.
+In addition, the fellows often work closely with the statisticians of the statistical unit.

 Public Health France has no laboratories but the DMI works very closely with a network of 47 national reference laboratories.

 The trainee will be expected to participate in at least one of each of the following activities: outbreak investigation, analysis of surveillance data, evaluation of a surveillance system, collaboration in a European project, and to conduct a planned study.
 Writing scientific reports and articles is expected.
 There are several teaching opportunities, and the fellows usually contribute to the training program of the French public health residents assigned to Santé publique France and to the three week French field epidemiology course (IDEA).

 General supervision is provided by Kostas Danis, former EPIET coordinator, and Henriette de Valk, Head of the unit for enteric, foodborne, zoonotic vectorborne and tropical infections.
 Supervision of specific projects will be provided by senior epidemiologists in the Department.

 French and English

-Number of EPIET alumni working at DMI: Sixt
+Number of EPIET alumni working at DMI: 7

-Number of EPIET fellows currently in training: One EU-track and One MS-track
+Number of EPIET fellows currently in training: 1 EU-track